maxnmcbride/CodeWarsPractice/README.md

 * [1, 2, 3, 4]  -> [4, 3, 2, 1]
 * [9, 2, 0, 7]  -> [7, 0, 2, 9]

+46. Name Shuffler

+Write a function that returns a string in which firstname is swapped with last name.

+Example(Input --> Output)

+"john McClane" --> "McClane john"

 _________________________________________
 Ruby